vim-advent-calendar/ideas/markzen-mappings.md

     nmap <Leader><Tab> <Plug>MyPluginIndentLine

-Note that the RHS is just the special sequence `<Plug>` expands to (we don't need to know what it is exactly, though you can get an idea with `:echo "\<Plug>"`), followed by all the individual letters of "MyPluginIndentLine";
+Note that the RHS consists of the special sequence `<Plug>` expands to (we don't need to know what it is exactly, though you can get an idea with `:echo "\<Plug>"`), followed by all the individual letters of "MyPluginIndentLine";
 this is not some special command-line or function-invoking mode!
-Therefore, conflicts could theoretically arise; suppose we write a snippet plugin with these two mappings:
+Therefore, conflicts could theoretically arise.
+Suppose we write a snippet plugin with these two mappings:

     nnoremap <silent> <Plug>MyPluginFor ...internal RHS 1...